hoehermann/purple-presage/README.md

 ### Known Issues

 * Contacts are fetched from the main device only once after linking.
-* Own name is not transferred to the buddy list and thererfore not resolved in group chats.
+* Own name is not transferred to the buddy list and therefore not resolved in group chats.
 * Information about contact names arrive after the first messages.
+* Sometimes, the database cannot be opened due to locking issues.
+* Spectrum support is very flaky.
+Crashes, infinite loops and silent disconnects may happen.
+Please keep an eye on your system and check the logs frequently.
+Issue reports are welcome.

 ## Building